Creative arts

 In Year 9 students learn how to express themselves by representing their ideas using a range of materials, techniques and styles.
 They investigate different subject matter and develop skills in two and three-dimensional forms through portraiture, landscapes and sculpture.
 Students explore how to make artworks in a sustained way and produce a body of work.
 They also develop the ability to critically and historically interpret art and to make informed judgments about artworks.
 Students have the opportunity to attend a 3-day art making camp at Bundanon and produce experimental sketches, painting, mixed media books and environmental sculptures.

-Year 9 photography and digital media
+Year 9 photographic and digital media

 This course provides opportunities for students to enjoy making and studying about digital photography and film.
 The students represent their ideas and interests about the world using innovative practices and study traditional and contemporary works.
 They explore a range of concepts and develop skills in digital photography, photo media and film.
 The students explore a range of concepts and go on a photography excursion to Cockatoo Island.